-Placement changes will take place with children/youth that are placed in a paid foster care setting within the OCOK Network and require a new foster care placement within the OCOK Network.
-A placement change can be either an emergency move such as a disruption stemming from a safety concern or a non-emergency move such as a move to place siblings together or place a child closer to home.
+Placement changes can also take place with children/youth that are placed in a paid foster care setting within the OCOK Network and require a new foster care placement within the OCOK Network.
+While most placement changes should be planned, in the case of an emergency such as a disruption stemming from a safety concern, the request should be treated as an emergency request, otherwise all other non-emergency moves such as a move to place siblings together or place a child closer to home, should be planned and processed with the team before a move is made.

-In the case of a request from a Permanency specialist for a placement change, OCOK Intake will request a joint staffing when needed to discuss barriers and strategies to prevent placement changes whenever possible and appropriate.
+In the case of a request from an OCOK Permanency Specialist for a placement change, OCOK Intake Department will request a joint staffing when needed to discuss barriers and strategies to prevent placement changes whenever possible and appropriate.
 OCOK and the Provider will offer placement stabilization services to attempt to avoid a disruption.
 If these strategies are not effective or warranted, the CareMatch database will again be utilized to identify potential placement option(s) for the child and schedule pre-placement visits for the child with potential caregivers as appropriate.
 Each child will be involved in this decision process as appropriate to the child's age and level of understanding.

 Providers may not make their own placement changes without prior approval from OCOK.
 This includes placing children in respite only to later become a placement as well as other types of sub-moves.
-As soon as a provider learns that a placement change may be needed, the provider should contact their care coordinator to set up a staffing.
+As soon as a Provider learns that a placement change may be needed, the Provider should contact their care coordinator to set up a staffing.

 In all placement need situations, the OCOK Intake Specialist will contact a Provider if one of their families is identified as a potential best match placement option for the child.
-The Provider will need to ensure that the OCOK Intake Department has updated contact information for staff that are responsible for making placements during business hours as well as afterhours and weekends.
+The Provider will need to ensure that the OCOK Intake Department has updated contact information for staff that are responsible for making placements during business hours as well as after hours and weekends.
 The Provider is responsible for being available for placement referrals and for physical placement of the child(ren) 24/7/365.
+OCOK will run all necessary checks (i.e., review CLASS and IMPACT history for citations, Abuse/Neglect findings, variances, etc.), and will ensure all appropriate and applicable approvals for Heightened Monitoring and/or Probation are sought, as necessary.